longturn/freeciv21/docs/Coding/hacking.rst

 help text generation and agents and for third party tools.

 Please do not make non-actions into actions because they are similar to actions or because some of the things Freeciv21 automatically does for actions would be nice to have.
-Abstract out the stuff you want in stead.
+Abstract out the stuff you want instead.
 Make it apply to both actions and to the thing you wanted.

 An action is something a player can order a game entity, the actor, to do.
 An action does something in the